 Rochester General Hospital (RGH) offers its residents a rare mix: real world community hospital medicine in a true academic medical center.
 Many members of our faculty have earned international reputations for research done here at RGH, making substantial contributions to our knowledge of respiratory viruses, electrolyte disturbances, coagulation disorders and disorders of iron metabolism.
 But what makes RGH special is that these same distinguished researchers are also superb, experienced clinicians and great teachers - as comfortable at the bedside as they are in the laboratory.
 With no fellows between them and the faculty, the RGH resident has the opportunity to work side-by-side with these world experts as partners in patient care and research.

 The Rochester General Internal Medicine Residency Program was once a primary care program.
 We still turn out great primary care physicians, but many of our graduates now pursue careers in the subspecialties, often securing fellowships at major academic medical centers at graduation or after a period of "seasoning" as hospitalists.
 Our curriculum takes advantage of our history by offering ambulatory continuity experiences in the subspecialties - something we call "majors" - in addition to the traditional general medicine outpatient experience.
-If you are thinking of a career in Rheumatology, what better way to test the waters than to spend six months seeing patients once a week in a Rheumatologist's office?
-And, all of our residents spend at least two full months in a "practice-based experience," working as a junior partner in a community primary care practice - a valuable experience for future primary care physicians, hospitalists and subspecialists.
+And, all of our residents become junior partners in a community primary care practice - a valuable experience for future primary care physicians, hospitalists and subspecialists.

 Because the study of medicine never ends, as a resident in our program you'll be trained for a lifetime of learning.
 As one of the first programs to emphasize evidence-based medicine, we teach the art of asking focused clinical questions and of searching and critically assessing the literature.
 We also teach our residents to teach.
 All residents present a scholarship project during their second year and they complete a research project their third year.
 These formal presentations as well as resident mini-lectures during professor rounds help residents hone their skills at the podium.
 And many resident research projects have led to presentations at national meetings and publications in major journals.